Josef Newgarden wins his first Indy 500, gives Roger Penske his 19th victory

+Coming up empty for 11 consecutive years had become personal for the two-time IndyCar champion.

-INDIANAPOLIS (AP) — Josef Newgarden ended 11 years of frustration and finally won the Indianapolis 500 on Sunday to extend team owner Roger Penske's record to 19 victories — but first since buying Indianapolis Motor Speedway — using an audacious pass of defending race winner Marcus Ericsson during a frantic 2.5-mile sprint to the finish.
+Newgarden finally broke through Sunday, though, winning the Indy 500 to extend team owner Roger Penske's record to 19 victories — and the first since he bought Indianapolis Motor Speedway.
+Newgarden did it with an audacious pass of defending race winner Marcus Ericsson during a frantic, controversial 2.5-mile sprint to the finish.

+“We've had a tough go here the last three, four years, and we've had a lot of questions to answer every day, after every qualifying weekend.
+We've had to come out and put on a brave face,” Newgarden said.
+"It's just not an easy place to succeed at.
+I don't necessarily subscribe to the fact that if you don't win the 500, your career is a failure.

+“But I think a lot of people view this race and this championship with that lens," Newgarden continued.
+"The 500 stands alone and if you are not able to capture one, the career really is a failure.”

 After the race was red-flagged for the third time in the final 16 laps, Newgarden was moved from fourth to second by race control following a review of the running order at the time the yellow flag waved.

-The two-time IndyCar champion, who had been 0 for 11 in “The Greatest Spectacle in Racing,” took advantage of his improved position by slingshotting around Ericsson on the restart and holding him off through the last two turns.
+He took advantage of his improved position to slingshot around Ericsson on the restart and hold him off from there.

 Newgarden brought his Chevrolet-powered car to a stop on the front stretch, jumped out and found a hole in the fence, diving into part of a crowd estimated at more than 300,000 to celebrate.
 Then, Newgarden climbed the fence to mimic longtime Team Penske driver and four-time Indy 500 winner Helio Castroneves.